caiks/WBOT02/README.md

 check that 21-24 all have same multiplier

 growth rates of models 17 and 20 with a different mode initial are intermediate.

+Probably want a multiplier around 2 ie both on-diagonal, as well as regular spaced hotspots.
+Too small a multiplier suggests frequent siblings are being ignored.

 generate_contour closely related to scanning.